saintach/nova/index.md

 Hello, world!

-I am an entrepreneur, software engineer, product lover, traveler, self-taught home-cook, and yogī.
-I love how technology helps shaped the world we live in today.
-My goal is to make a difference in the world where technology is less accessible while helping entrepreneurs build their dream tech products and businesses.
+As a software engineer, product enthusiast, avid traveler, and self-taught home cook, I find joy in exploring the intersections of technology, creativity, and human experience.
+I'm deeply passionate about the transformative power of technology and its role in shaping our world.

+With a diverse set of interests and experiences, I thrive on the opportunity to innovate and make a positive impact.
+Whether it's crafting elegant code, experimenting with new recipes in the kitchen, or embarking on adventures around the globe, I'm constantly seeking ways to leverage my skills and insights to contribute meaningfully to society.

 - '22 / At Palmetto as Sr. Software Engineer, contributing to clean tech to combat climate change one line of code at a time
 - '21 / Software engineering at [211 LA](https://211la.org) to link people to community services in LA County